 - 1. Subscriber gains a new dependent due to: - a.
-Marriage or registering a state-registered domestic partnership; - b.
+Marriage or registering a state-registered domestic partnership: - b.
 Birth, adoption, or when a subscriber has assumed a legal obligation for total or partial support in anticipation of adoption; or - c.
 A child becoming eligible as an extended dependent through legal custody or legal guardianship. - 2.
-Subscriber or their dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the Health Insurance Portability and Accountability Act (HIPAA); - 3.
+Subscriber or their dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the HIPAA; - 3.
 Subscriber has a change in employment status that affects the subscriber's eligibility for the employer contribution toward their employer-based group health plan; - 4.
 The subscriber's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group health plan;

-Note: "Employer contribution" means contributions made by the dependent's current or former employer toward - health coverage as described in Treasury Regulation 26 C.F.R 54.9801-6. - 5.
+Note: "Employer contribution" means contributions made by the dependent's current or former employer toward health coverage as described in the Treasury Regulation. - 5.
 Subscriber or their dependent has a change in enrollment under another employer-based group health plan during its annual open enrollment that does not align with the PEBB Program's annual open enrollment; - 6.
 Subscriber's dependent has a change in residence from outside of the United States to within the United States, or from within the United States to outside of the United States and that change in residence resulted in the dependent losing their health insurance; - 7.
-A court order requires the subscriber, or any other individual to provide insurance coverage for an eligible dependent of the subscriber (a former spouse or former state-registered domestic partner is not an eligible dependent); - 8.
-Subscriber or their dependent becomes entitled to coverage under Medicaid or a state Children's Health Insurance Program (CHIP) program, or the subscriber or their dependent loses eligibility for coverage under Medicaid or CHIP; or - 9.
-Subscriber or their dependent becomes eligible for a state premium assistance subsidy for PEBB health plan coverage from Medicaid or CHIP.
+A court order requires the subscriber, or any other individual to provide insurance coverage for an eligible dependent of the subscriber (a former spouse or former state-registered domestic partner is not an eligible dependent): - 8.
+Subscriber or their dependent enrolls in coverage under Medicaid or a state Children's Health Insurance